pytorch/pytorch/CONTRIBUTING.md

 3. Install PyTorch in `build develop` mode:

-A full set of instructions on installing PyTorch from source are here: https://github.com/pytorch/pytorch#from-source
+A full set of instructions on installing PyTorch from source is here: https://github.com/pytorch/pytorch#from-source

 The change you have to make is to replace